Ameer-eng/Math/README.md

 # Math
-This repository contains some proofs of useful mathematical results.
+This repository contains some nice proofs of useful mathematical results.